isc-projects/kea/doc/sphinx/arm/hooks.rst

 clients.
 In this particular deployment, the operator has verified that the interface-id is unique for each customer-facing interface, so it is suitable for usage as a reservation.
-However, only the first six bytes of the interface-id are interesting, because remaining bytes are either randomly changed or not unique between devices.
-Therefore, the customer decided to use the first six bytes of the interface-id option inserted by the relay agent.
+However, only the first six bytes of the interface-id are interesting, because the remaining bytes are either randomly changed or not unique between devices.
+Therefore, the customer decides to use the first six bytes of the interface-id option inserted by the relay agent.
 After adding ``flex-id``, the ``host-reservation-identifiers`` goal can be achieved by using the following configuration: